P.O. Box 204

 Data centers sit at the intersection of cyber risk, operational technology, and physical infrastructure, creating a complex risk profile for insurers and operators alike.
 As identity-based access becomes the dominant attack vector and facilities grow increasingly dependent on power and other critical infrastructure, disruptions can cascade across digital and physical systems.
 This session will examine how these interdependencies shape emerging threats, operational resilience, and insurance exposure.

-Breakout B: Cyber CAT Response: Can AI Help Close the Vendor Capacity Gap?
+Breakout B: Cyber CAT Readiness and Response: Can AI Help Close the Vendor Capacity Gap?

-Breakout B: Restoring from Backup: Speed, Evidence, and Coverage After a Cyber Event
+Breakout B: Restoring from Backups: Speed, Evidence, and Coverage After a Cyber Event

 Backups are often viewed as the fastest path to recovery after a cyber incident—but restoring too quickly can introduce legal, forensic, and insurance complications.
 This session examines the critical decisions organizations face when determining if, when, and how to restore from backups during incident response.
 Attendees will gain practical insight into coordinating insurers, forensic teams, legal counsel, and IT responders to ensure backup-based recovery preserves evidence, supports coverage determinations, and prevents reinfection.